Top 10 things to do in Victoria, Vancouver Island

 Where: Across the city

 What: Victoria is bursting with museums that offer the visitor a chance to get to know the city and the region’s fascinating past as well as its modern delights.
-Whether you want to learn about aviation, find out about its maritime history, explore the centre of the universe or browse fine art, you’ll find it here.
+Whether you want to learn about aviation, find out about its maritime history, explore the centre of the universe or browse fine art, you’ll find it here – making this one of the top cultural things to do in Victoria Canada.

 Royal BC Museum - Credit: Destination Greater Victoria